mathewrtaylor/janitor/README.md

 - Videos: Various video file types
 - Web: .htm, .html
 - Zips: .7z, .deb, .gz, .rar, .tar, .tar.xy, .tar.xz, .tgz, .zip

+Feel free to add extensions and file types as you wish, but remember to also add in your Destination directory (_Listed just below the file types_).

 ## Functions